 3. You usually get access to common facilities

 One of the great things about staying in a private room in an Airbnb is that you will often get access to common facilities such as their kitchen and laundry.
 This is great if you’re travelling on a budget as it allows you to cook your own meals (rather than eating out all the time) and wash your clothes without paying a premium surcharge that hotels often charge.
 In some places, common facilities can be even more awesome – our Airbnb in Gozo had an amazing balcony with brilliant views of the surrounding countryside!

 Read enough and decided that Airbnb wins in the battle of Airbnb vs Booking.com?
-Then, click here to get up to $40 off your first stay with Airbnb or if you want to make some extra cash with your house or flat, click here to begin hosting on Airbnb!
+Then, click here to get up to $40 off your first stay with Airbnb.

 1. For many places, you don’t need to pay in advance

 One of the big disadvantages of Airbnb is that you have to pay the full amount of your stay when booking.
-This can mean you’re paying for accommodation months before you use it and you are only eligible for a refund if the host allows it in their booking policy.
+This can mean you’re paying for accommodation months before you use it and you are only eligible for a refund if the host allows it in their booking policy (however, Airbnb does allow for a full refund within 48 hours of booking regardless of the host’s cancellation policy).
 On the contrary, many hotels on Booking.com don’t require upfront payment meaning you can book accommodation without paying a cent!

 2. You can get great deals if you book in advance

 Whilst Airbnb is usually the cheaper option, you can often get some amazing deals on Booking.com if you book in advance.
 Many budget hotels are significantly discounted which is quite different from Airbnb where there are never explicit sales on accommodation.